brian-team/brian2/docs_sphinx/user/synapses.rst

 For the integration of differential equations, one can use the same keywords as for `NeuronGroup`.

+.. note:: Declaring a subexpression as ``(constant over dt)`` means that it will be evaluated each timestep for all synapses, potentially a very costly operation.

 Event-driven updates
 ^^^^^^^^^^^^^^^^^^^^
 By default, differential equations are integrated in a clock-driven fashion, as for a